vanillaSlice/GameOfLife/README.md

     ```
     gradlew clean buildFatJar
     ```

+    This will create a jar file called `GameOfLife-all-1.1.0.jar` in `build/libs`.

 ### Running

-Once built, to run the application go to `build/libs` and double-click `GameOfLife-all-1.1.0.jar` or from your terminal/command prompt run:
+To run the application double-click `GameOfLife-all-1.1.0.jar` or from your terminal/command prompt run:

 ```
 java -jar GameOfLife-all-1.1.0.jar